cardmeister/cardmeister.github.io/README.md

 default: 0.8

-💡 0.8 makes the cards look not too sharp, and you can higlight card-ts by setting opacity to 1
+💡 0.8 makes the cards look not too sharp, and you can highlight card-ts by setting opacity to 1

 ````html
     <card-t rank=1 suit=0            ></card-t>